 High performance data analytics definition

-High performance data analytics unites HPC with data analytics.
-The process harnesses HPC’s use of parallel processing to run powerful analytics software at speeds higher than a teraflop, or a trillion floating-point operations per second.
-Through this approach, it is possible to quickly examine large data sets and draw conclusions about the information they contain.
+High Performance Data Analytics unites HPC with data analytics.
+The process leverages HPC’s use of parallel processing to run powerful analytic software at speeds higher than a teraflop or (a trillion floating-point operations per second).
+Through this approach, it is possible to quickly examine large data sets, drawing conclusions about the information they contain.

 Why high performance data analytics?

 Some analytics workloads do better with HPC rather than standard compute infrastructure.
 While some “big data” tasks are intended to be executed on commodity hardware in a “scale out” architecture, there are certain situations where ultra-fast, high-capacity HPC “scale up” approaches are preferred.
 This is the domain of HPDA.
-Drivers include a sensitive timeframe for analysis, e.g., real time, high-frequency stock trading, and highly complex analytics problems found in scientific research.
+Drivers include a sensitive timeframe for analysis, e.g. real time, high-frequency stock trading or highly complex analytics problems found in scientific research.

 HPE high performance data analytics